Izem0/trading-bot/readme.md

 * Automated trading based on user-defined portfolio configurations (which markets to trade with which weights ex.
 BTCUSDT weight=60%, ETHUSDT weight=40%)
 * Support for multiple cryptocurrency exchanges (currently Binance, Bybit and Kucoin)
 * Integration with various trading strategies (strategies are defined in `strategies.py`, in this repo I use `strategies.py.example` for demonstration purposes, I do not share my personal trading strategies :smiley:)
-* Automated email notifications when order are placed
+* Automated email notifications when an order is placed